essb-mt-section/eur-test-committee/grading/README.md

 # Calculating grades from scores of multiple choise exams

 The script `grading.R` provides functions to generate a grading schemata and to caluate grades from scores.
-For example, the method used by Risbo for a questionnaire with 40 question and 4 choises.
+For example, the method used by Risbo for a exam with 40 question and 4 choises.

 ```R
 source("grading.R")